Revised 9/17/99 Adopted 4/22/94

 An Executive Committee shall be comprised of the President, Vice-President,

-Treasurer, Secretary, and the Directors-at-Large.
-The head of
+Treasurer, Secretary, and the Immediate Past President.
+The IAM

 of the Association.

-Section 3: The number of those dues paying members present
+Section 2: The number of those dues paying members present at

 Section 1: Contracts